 Then, with an ongoing awareness of your anchor, let your attention widen to include your body . . . thoughts . . . feelings . . . wants . . . and overall mental atmosphere.
 You’re not trying to make your mind blank.
-Let things come and go, just don’t jump on board of them.
-Without stress or strain, gently open to relaxing and quieting, and to an increasingly stable presence as experiencing, being a body breathing in peace.
+Let things come and go; just don’t jump on board with them.
+Without stress or strain, gently open to relaxing and quieting and to an increasingly stable presence as experiencing being a body breathing in peace.

 Meditate for as long as you like.
 Even one minute is good – and ten, twenty, or even forty-five minutes could be even better.
 I suggest you join me in being committed to meditating every day for at least one minute.

-Toward the end of meditation, let the benefits sink into you.
+Toward the end of the meditation, let the benefits sink into you.

-Most of all, find the enjoyment in meditation.
+Most of all, find enjoyment in meditation.
 Follow that enjoyment home.